ychoi04/mica-gd405/lectures/w5-assignments.md

 # Week 5 assignments

-## Part 1: develop your design
+## Part 1: develop your type design

 As we continue to think about the "constructed" letterforms and the system, this week, I would like you to find your own direction to develop your design further based on what you already have.
-This could include designing more letters, After all, what we are creating is *a system*, so there can be many different applications.
+This could include designing more letters, adding more interaction and parameters, etc.

+Just to give you a heads up, our Project 1 will be based upon your own type design, so please take enough time to

 - 10 different static compositions showcasing the capability/flexibility of your computational type system.
 Show different parametric combinations - a range of expressions.
 Use phrases or sentences of your choice.
 Keep the background white.
 - Another image that contains all the letters you have designed so far.
 Keep the background white.